clojure/clojure-cheatsheets/src/clj-jvm/README.markdown

 # Clojure/Java cheat sheet generator

-The program `clojure-cheatsheet-generator.clj` and accompanying shell script `run.sh` can generate HTML and LaTeX versions of the Clojure/Java cheat sheet.
+The program `src/generator/core.clj` and accompanying shell script `run.sh` can generate HTML and LaTeX versions of the Clojure/Java cheat sheet.
 A suitable LaTeX installation on your computer can then be used to generate PDF files as well.
 They are all generated with structure and symbols specified in the value of `cheatsheet-structure` in the Clojure source file.
 They contain clickable links to the documentation on either [clojure.github.com][clojure github] or [clojuredocs.org][clojuredocs] (or no links at all).

 [clojure github]: http://clojure.github.com
 [clojuredocs]: http://clojuredocs.org